Emergency First Aid At Work

 - provide appropriate first aid for minor injuries (including small cuts, grazes and bruises, minor burns and scalds, small splinters)

 How long does the course last?

-1 day.
+The course lasts for one day.
 Candidates are required to complete six contact hours of training and assessment.
 It is therefore necessary that candidates are able to attend for the whole duration of the course to allow them to be eligible for continuous assessment and certification.

 9.00am until 4.45pm